taegyoon-kim/programming_25fall/README.md

 **Fall 2025**
 **Tue Thu 10:30–11:45pm**
-**Classroom TBD, N4 School of Digital Humanities and Computational Social Sciences**
+**Classroom 1309, N4 School of Digital Humanities and Computational Social Sciences**

 ## Instructor
 - **Name:** Taegyoon Kim, Ph.D. in Political Science and Social Data Analytics
 - **Email:** taegyoon@kaist.ac.kr
 - **Personal webpage:** [https://taegyoon-kim.github.io](https://taegyoon-kim.github.io)

+## Teaching Assistant
+- **Name:** Jiyoung Baek, M.S. student in Computational Social Science
+- **Email:** jiyoung@kaist.ac.kr

 ## Course Overview
 This course offers a comprehensive introduction to programming tailored for data analytics in humanities and social sciences.
 Students will learn the core principles of programming along with essential skills for quantitative and computational research.
-Key topics include—but are not limited to—Python fundamentals, data manipulation, web data collection, text-as-data/NLP, network analysis, and machine learning.
+Key topics include-but are not limited to—Python fundamentals, data manipulation, web data collection, visualization, text-as-data/NLP, network analysis, and machine learning.
 The course integrates theoretical discussions with hands-on coding exercises, providing students with practical experience.
 Additionally, through applied projects, students will have the opportunity to apply and adapt their newly acquired skills to their own research.

 ## Readings
 Students are not required to purchase any books for this course as it will not follow any textbook strictly.
 However, here are useful, freely available books: